 The analyzed data can then be used to uncover what customers really want, need, and look for when it comes to shopping online.
 Once this is done, brands can apply the necessary changes to optimize the customer journey and improve buyer satisfaction.

-Ecommerce has come a long way, and this short walk on memory lane will perhaps give you an idea as to where it will take you next.
+E-commerce has come a long way and has a colorful history.
+This short walk on memory lane will perhaps give you an idea as to where it will take you next.

 The Early Years

-The beginnings of ecommerce can be traced back to the 1960s with the development of the Electronic Data Interchange.
+The history of e-commerce can be traced back to the 1960s with the development of the Electronic Data Interchange.
 It was supposed to replace mail and fax because it made data exchange possible through digital transfer, without the need for human intervention.

 Trading partners could transmit orders, invoices, and other information using a format that met the American National Standards Institute’s Accredited Standards Committee X12, the set of standards in North America.
 The information is further examined by a Value-Added Network, then directed to the recipient’s order processing system.